Education Services at Tennyson Center

-The Gerald H. Phipps Education Center at Tennyson Center for Children houses our fully accredited K-12 school program designed to meet the academic, social, emotional and behavioral needs of our students.
-The Education Mission of Tennyson Center is to create a learning environment which inspires growth in children and their families, enabling them to rejoin their communities and public schools with new confidence and skills.
-We are accredited by the Colorado Department of Education (CDE) as well as North Central Association Commission on Accreditation and School Improvement (NCA CASI).
-The program operates on a traditional school year calendar and also includes an 8 week summer school program.
+The Gerald H. Phipps Education Center at Tennyson Center for Children houses our fully accredited Advance Ed K-12 school program designed to meet the academic, social, emotional and behavioral needs of our students.
+The mission of educational services at Tennyson Center for Children is blending education and healing to engage the minds and strengthen the hearts of children by providing a safe and therapeutic classroom environment that allows for personal growth.
+The program operates on a traditional school year calendar and also includes an eight-week summer school program.

-The program provides regular and special education services delivered by licensed regular and special education teachers.
-Tennyson Center employs a full-time Speech/Language Pathologist and a part-time Occupational Therapist to provide students with a consistent on-site service provider.
-To enhance the educational experience and services of our students, Tennyson Center also provides a full-time Physical Education, Art, Computer and Title I Teacher.
-Our student to classroom staff ratio is 12:3 which allows for individualized instruction, attention, and coaching.
-Ultimately, our school program prepares students to transition to public school and provides transitional services to meet this goal.
+The program provides general and special education services delivered by licensed general and special education teachers.
+Tennyson Center employs a part-time Speech/Language Pathologist and a part-time Occupational Therapist to provide students with a consistent on-site service provider.
+To enhance the educational experience and services of our students, Tennyson Center also provides Physical Education, Art, Computer and Title I services.
+Our student to classroom staff ratio is 4:1 which allows for individualized instruction, attention and support.
+Ultimately, our school program prepares students to transition to a less restrictive educational setting and provides transitional services to meet this goal.

 • We are recognized by the Colorado Department of Education as a Positive Behavior Intervention Support (PBIS) school where both students and staff are committed to being safe, respectful and responsible.